Katsarski/books-api/README.md

 - Abstract away the hardcoded test data into some test data store and make it more diverse
 ---

+## Issues
+Various issues are present with the application, mostly related to data persistance - CRUD operations are not reflected after being performed.
+There is also inconsistencies observed when GET-ing certain endpoints - the data being returned is not always the same, I could not identify any exact pattern to potentially spot the root cause but have observed it multiple times.
+Tests are marked with a respective tag to indicate intermittent/expected failures.

 ## Project Structure

 ```